Mikakakaka/Acoustic_Keystroke/README.md

 ```
 python3 learn.py
 ```
-3. You can see a two-dimensional representation of the parameters for each class in the srcipt **dots.py**.
+3. You can see a two-dimensional representation of the features for each class in the srcipt **dots.py**.
 ```
 python3 dots.py
 ```